Revenue Form 11: The Ultimate Guide to Filing Your Tax Returns

 Fees were very reasonable and I was completely satisfied with the expert service.
 I would highly recommend Liam Burns & Co for accounts and income tax.

 – Eamon Fennell

 - Submission of same to Revenue Commissioners

 - Advice in relation to tax credits, and other tax relief’s ensuring you maximise credits and reliefs.

 Simply complete the form below and we will process the information and submit your completed tax return online on your behalf.

 Review Service (From €150 ex Vat)

 Should you wish to prepare your own tax return, we provide a review service that provides assurance that your returns are correct and tax efficient.

 Note: Fees may vary depending on the volume and organisation of the information provided.
 Fees are tax deductible.

-New Service!
 Get professional help to file your Form 11

 Liam Burns & Co will also ensure you are utilising any relevant reliefs and credits to minimise your tax liability.
 Call (01)5677380 or enquire here.